swillasnomads/Blog/content/posts/Jan17-24_Fernie.md

 #### January 19th: Dad’s Birthday

 The 19th was our first full full day of skiing - i.e. from open until last lift.
 It was a beautiful blue bird day.
 We found a run we enjoyed and lapped it in the morning before venturing off into different terrain.
-I rode a T-Bar for the first time and had to be told not to sit on it :shrug.
-We had delicious fries for lunch (thanks Dad!).
+I rode a T-Bar for the first time and had to be told not to sit on it 🤷🏼‍♀️ and we had delicious fries for lunch (thanks Dad!).

 {{< figure src="/img/Jan17-24/tbar.jpg" >}}
 &nbsp;
 &nbsp;

-And since the day was so beautiful we had to stop for a pitcher of beer at the Lost Boys lodge at the top of the mountain, and yes I said we, I was forced to also drink some beer, in honour of my father bday, and yes, I regret it.
+And since the day was so beautiful we had to stop for a pitcher of beer at the Lost Boys lodge at the top of the mountain, and yes I said we, I was forced to also drink some beer, in honour of my father's bday, and yes, I regret it.

 {{< figure src="/img/Jan17-24/dad_sam_squat.jpg" >}}
 &nbsp;